-1. Priority rural area land uses should be small scale farms, forestry and mining areas, outdoor recreation and other open space activities, scattered residences, and rural residential developments.
+1. Rural area land uses will be low-intensity and resource-industry based like farms, forestry and mining areas, outdoor recreation and open space or park areas, scattered residences, and rural residential developments.

-2. Residential development in rural areas should be allowed on lands that can physically support it and at densities that will not require urban levels of service or significantly impact rural character or environmental quality.
-Densities should be low enough to discourage leapfrogging of UGA development, and not undermine the natural environment or natural resource management.
+2. Allow residential development on lands that can physically support it and at densities that will not require urban levels of service or significantly impact rural character or environmental quality.
+Densities will be low enough to discourage leapfrogging of UGA development, and not undermine the natural environment or natural resource management.

-3. Residential areas of more intensive rural development shall be minimized and contained to avoid additional low-density sprawl in the rural area.
+3. Minimize and contain residential areas of more intensive rural development to avoid additional low-density sprawl in the rural area.
 Those areas of higher density development that meet the statutory criteria established in RCW 36.70A.070(5)(d) should be designated as limited areas of more intensive rural development (LAMIRDs).
 The criteria for designating LAMIRDs include establishing boundaries that:

 a.
 Ensure preservation of the character of the existing neighborhood and community;